stashed/docs/docs/concepts/crds/restoresession.md

   repository:
     name: local-repo
   # task:
-  #   name: workload-restore # task field is not required for workload data restore but it is necessary for database restore.
+  #   name: workload-restore # task field is not required for workload data backup but it is necessary for database backup.
   target:
     ref:
       apiVersion: apps/v1